The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Brand Analysis

-\para{Data collection.} To investigate whether there is correlation between misinformation websites employing dark pooling and reputable brands buying their ad inventory, we curate \databrands by crawling each of the 669 misinformation website ten times as discussed in \Cref{sec:data:methodology}.
+\para{Data collection.} We curate \databrands by crawling each of the 669 misinformation websites ten times as discussed in \Cref{sec:data:methodology}.
 We are able to collect a total of 4,246 ads belonging to 2,068 distinct brands.
-Figure~\ref{fig:combined_cdf_distinct_brands_across_mdoms} (Top) plots the distribution of the number of distinct brands across misinformation websites.
-We find that a non-trivial fraction of misinformation sites are able to get ads from tens of distinct brands.
-Specifically, 23 misinformation sites have ads from at least 41 distinct brands each while 142 misinformation sites have ads from at most 10 distinct brands each.
+Figure~\ref{fig:cdf_distinct_brands_across_mdoms_a} plots the distribution of the number of distinct brands across misinformation websites.
+We find that a non-trivial fraction of misinformation websites are able to get ads from tens of distinct brands.
+Specifically, 23 misinformation websites have ads from at least 41 distinct brands each while 142 misinformation websites have ads from at most 10 distinct brands each.

 \para{Reputable brand classification and prevalence.} To assess whether these ads are from reputable brands, we use their Tranco ranks as a rough proxy for their reputation.
 Specifically, we classify brands with top-1K Tranco ranking as ``reputable''.
-Figure \ref{fig:bar_rep_nonrep_top20_misinfo_with_max_brand} shows the number of distinct reputed and non-reputed brands across top-20 misinformation websites that contain ads from the highest distinct brands.
-Perhaps surprisingly, we find that Breitbart -- a well-known misinformation site -- is able to attract ads from the highest number of distinct brands.
-The two reputed brands with ads on Breitbart include {Forbes} and {GoDaddy}.
-We note that these top-20 misinformation sites tend to have more ads from reputed brands on average as compared to the remaining misinformation sites.
-Specifically, the average number of reputed brands is 2.05 for the top-20 misinformation sites in Figure \ref{fig:bar_rep_nonrep_top20_misinfo_with_max_brand} and 0.78 for the remaining misinformation sites.
+Figure \ref{fig:bar_rep_nonrep_top20_misinfo_with_max_brand} shows the number of distinct reputable and non-reputable brands across top-20 misinformation websites that contain ads from the highest distinct brands.
+Perhaps surprisingly, we find that Breitbart -- a well-known misinformation website -- is able to attract ads from the highest number of distinct brands.
+The two reputable brands with ads on Breitbart include {Forbes} and {GoDaddy}.
+In total, we observe ads from 55 reputable brands including Forbes, GoDaddy, Harvard, Intel, Microsoft, Nike, Samsung, Tumblr, Yahoo!, Verizon, and Wayfair.
+We note that these top-20 misinformation websites tend to have more ads from reputable brands on average as compared to the remaining misinformation websites.
+Specifically, the average number of reputable brands is 2.05 for the top-20 misinformation websites in Figure \ref{fig:bar_rep_nonrep_top20_misinfo_with_max_brand} and 0.78 for the remaining misinformation websites.

 \para{Correlation between ad inventory misrepresentation and number of brands.} Next, we investigate whether the misrepresentation of ad inventory by misinformation websites impacts their ability to sell their ad inventory.